Gallaudet Eleven: Saint Pierre and Miquelon

 In 1964, ten of the Gallaudet Eleven took a ferry ride on a 145 foot long tugboat through a 200 mi stretch of the North Atlantic Seas between St. Pierre and Miquelon and North Sydney, Nova Scotia, a journey that lasted 28 hours.
 These waters were known to be some of the roughest in the North Atlantic, and the team of researchers intentionally scheduled a voyage through a storm.
 Researchers observed 40 foot waves, 40-knot winds, and 80-knot gusts in addition to accelerations exceeding 3 times that of gravity.
 Participants were subject to similar tests as in previous experiments, including blood and urine analysis, physical tests of steadiness, and questionnaires for self-reporting.
 The research staff and other non-deaf people on board experienced extreme seasickness and vomiting, while those part of the Gallaudet Eleven were largely unaffected, with some even reporting that they enjoyed the experience.

 Legacy

 For their contributions to the understanding of motion sickness and the physiological and mental effects of prolonged accelerations on the human body, the Gallaudet Eleven have been recognized in museum exhibits and other ceremonies.
-On April 11, 2017, Gallaudet University opened an on-campus exhibit called Deaf Difference + Space Survival featuring over 150 photographs and various footage, letters, and scientific reports documenting the Gallaudet Eleven's experiences.
-In April 2018, Harry Larson, David Myers, and James Greemun (Robert Greemun's son) were invited to NASA's Johnson Space Center to receive a special presentation and a tour of various facilities to thank them for their contributions and to show them the impacts of the research they participated in.
+On April 11, 2017, the National Deaf Life Museum at Gallaudet University opened an on-campus exhibit called Deaf Difference + Space Survival featuring over 150 photographs and various footage, letters, and scientific reports documenting the Gallaudet Eleven's experiences.
+In April 2018, Harry Larson, David Myers, and James Greenmun (Robert Greenmun's son) were invited to NASA's Johnson Space Center to receive a special presentation and a tour of various facilities to thank them for their contributions and to show them the impacts of the research they participated in.
 Modern day motion sickness research is carried out, among other topics, at the Ashton Graybiel Spatial Orientation Laboratory at Brandeis University.